MickaelGuilbeaud/Watched/README.md

 As an ever evolving project, here's some of the planned improvements:

-- Add possibility to update an anime rating and to add an anime to our watchlist
 - Implement a Settings screen, allowing the user to disconnect, customize the app theme and choose the anime title language
 - Updated to the Paging 3.X version (from 2.X)
 - Migrate to coroutines (from RxJava 2)